 1. Increased Revenue

-2. Good For Nonprofits and Donors
+2. Easy and Effective For Nonprofits and Donors

-A monthly gift allows supporters to spread the financial impact of their giving across the entire year, lessening the acute financial impact.
-Supporters end up giving more on an annual basis, but the distribution of payments across the year makes the commitment more manageable.
+A monthly recurring donation allows supporters to spread the financial impact of their giving across the entire year, lessening the acute financial effect.
+Supporters end up contributing more on an annual basis, but the distribution of payments across the year makes the commitment more manageable.
 This makes recurring giving an especially effective way to increase gift amounts from committed supporters who might not have the financial resources to move up and become “major donors” with larger one-time gifts.